 Our curriculum prepares children for life in British Society; this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.
 Topic examples: World War II, the Seaside, The Great Fire of London and Ancient Greece and the origins of Democracy.

 Daily acts of collective worship and whole school assembly

-Our assemblies uphold our core values of Respect, Aspiration, Joy, Kindness, Resilience and Creativity.
+Our assemblies uphold our core values of Respect, Aspiration, Joy, Empathy, Resilience and Creativity & Wonder.
 We focus on one each term and award certificates to children who are displaying these values in and around school.
 Visitors are invited to lead assemblies including local clergy, ‘Open the Book’ bible story telling team, Wessex Water, our local PCSO and local community members, all of whom reinforce these core values.
 Each week we celebrate success both inside and outside school.